Veronica Hults

-Veronica "Nica" Hults (born June 16, 1998) is an American artistic gymnast.
+Veronica "Nica" Hults (born June 16, 1998) is an American former artistic gymnast.
 She is a former national team member.

 Personal life

 Veronica was born in Honolulu, Hawaii and was raised by mother Emer and father Scott Hults.
-She has two younger siblings, John and Sofia.
-Nica is in 11th grade at the online school Laurel Springs, graduating in 2016.
-Following graduation from high school, she will compete for the UCLA gymnastics team.
+She has two younger siblings.
 She currently lives in Coppell, Texas.

 Junior career

 2010

 In 2010, Hults competed as a Level 9 gymnast and trained at All Olympia Gymnastics Center under Artur Akopyan.
 She was the Level 9 State Floor Champion and the Western National Floor Champion.
 Later that year, she relocated to Texas with her family and began training at Texas Dreams Gymnastics.

 2011

 Hults began her competitive season at the WOGA Classic Elite Qualifier, where she won the balance beam title.
 Later that year, she traveled to Florida to compete at the Disney Elite Qualifier and managed to qualify to Junior International Elite status, finishing 5th with a total score of 52.100.
 She competed at the U.S. Classic, placing 13th.
 This was sufficient to qualify to the USA Gymnastics National Championships, where she competed on the uneven bars and the balance beam.